abdul-iman/Apps/README.md

 # Task 1 - Using Google Cloud
-## Create and configure a web server on Google Cloud Platform
+## Creating and configure a web server on Google Cloud Platform

 ### Creating and configuring a VM
 - Log in Google Cloud console